HideMyAss – Secure and Anonymous VPN Service

 That’s it!
 For now on you will be able to connect to Hotspot Shield from your Vista 64-bit.

 Update: It seems that the latest version of Hotspot Shield (1.22) solves this problem.
-So, download the latest version!
+So, download the newest version!

 Here is how to solve this problem and block HotspotShields ads: run Adblock add-on.

 First, you should use Firefox or at least use it when browsing using Hotspot Shield.
 Then download an add-on called Adblock.
 No need to configure the add-on, it just lodges in place and has a solid, constantly-updated subscription to ad definitions.
-This solution does not work every time but it’s still very easy to turn the extension on/off via a button in the toolbar.
+This solution does not work every time, but it’s still effortless to turn the extension on/off via a button in the toolbar.

 Hotspot Shield milestone

-On the 6th of January, 2010, AnchorFree announced that they had reached another amazing milestone: that of surpassing more than a billion monthly page views in November.
-This is definitely The Wednesday to celebrate for Anchor Free.
+On the 6th of January, 2010, AnchorFree announced that they had reached another fantastic milestone: that of surpassing more than a billion monthly page views in November.
+It is The Wednesday to celebrate for Anchor Free.
 This milestone is just a reflection of the increasing user base and popularity of the product.

 Another significant change was the inclusion of a new member of AnchorFree’s advisory board.
 This new member is Rick Roth, marketing communications veteran and former worldwide CEO of Ogilvy Action.
 There is no doubt about the fact that Rick Roth’s years of experience in marketing and brand development will do great things for the corporation.
 This can only mean faster growth and continued global expansion.

-The one billion landmark was no doubt a result of two very important advances made by Anchor Free in HotSpot Shield.
+The one billion landmark was no doubt a result of two significant advances made by Anchor Free in HotSpot Shield.
 The first was the new release of HotSpot Shield for Windows and Macintosh.
 The latter allows users throughout the world to view this tool in seven different languages.

 Anchor Free and Webroot

-The second of these steps was the new partnership between Anchor Free and Webroot.
 Together these two giants announced the release of a better, Ad-free version of HotSpot Shield, which was to be paid for but would allow the user the same security offered by the older Hot Spot Shield which was powered by advertising.
-This is good news indeed as this means the integration of the Webroot antivirus and antispyware protection with Anchor Free’s superb encryption technology.
+It is good news indeed as this means the integration of the Webroot antivirus and antispyware protection with Anchor Free’s superb encryption technology.

-Founder and CEO of AnchorFree, David Gorodyansky, was optimistic about the company’s plan to expand the reach of HotSpot Shield to an even wider consumer base.
+Founder and CEO of AnchorFree, David Gorodyansky, was optimistic about the company’s plan to expand the reach of HotSpot Shield to an even broader consumer base.